 aka: The Customer is Not Your Friend

-I realize that this may sound harsh…and by no means am I trying to say that you don’t treat your project customers in the friendliest way possible.
+I realize that this may sound harsh… but it’s true!
+Follow the rules of project customer engagement and don’t necessarily treat your customers in the friendliest way possible.
 This statement and the premise of this article go far beyond that.
 The project customer is not your friend.
 By that I mean, the relationship as a whole is not ‘friendly’…it is ‘professional.’
 There is a difference.
 Let’s consider….

 The downside of friendly